Ever wondered if there are actual survival uses for survival blankets?

 You see them everywhere.
 And all of the prepping experts (including myself) swear by these blankets.

 But aside from looking like a really large piece of aluminum foil, do these survival blankets actually work to help save lives?

 The answer is yes, yes, and yes many more times.
-Truth is I consider these little emergency blankets, (or space blankets) to be one of the most useful survival tools on the planet.
+Truth is, I consider these little emergency blankets (or space blankets) to be one of the most useful survival tools on the planet.

-Truth is these blankets are one of the best survival tools you could ever own.
+These blankets are one of the best survival tools you could ever own.

 They’re so useful I’ve listed out 10 really unique survival uses for survival blankets.
 I’m willing to bet you’ve never even considered half of these.